splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

 ![Aruba Portal](../assets/images/portal/portal-aruba.png)

 The `Guest Portal URL` will be created based on the URL of the Splash Air application followed by the path given by Site ID.
+Note this URL as it will be required later.

 Select the venue and template and click on the Create button.